Taylor rule: Alternative theories

-The McCallum rule:was offered by economist Bennett T. McCallum at the end of the 20th-century.
+The McCallum rule was offered by economist Bennett T. McCallum at the end of the 20th century.
 It targets the nominal gross domestic product.
 He proposed that the Fed stabilize nominal GDP.
 The McCallum rule uses precise financial data.
 Thus, it can overcome the problem of unobservable variables.

-Market monetarism extended the idea of NGDP targeting to include level targeting. (targeting a specific amount of growth per time period, and accelerating/decelerating growth to compensate for prior periods of weakness/strength).
+Market monetarism extended the idea of NGDP targeting to include level targeting (targeting a specific amount of growth per time period, and accelerating/decelerating growth to compensate for prior periods of weakness/strength).
 It also introduced the concept of targeting the forecast, such that policy is set to achieve the goal rather than merely to lean in one direction or the other.
 One proposed mechanism for assessing the impact of policy was to establish an NGDP futures market and use it to draw upon the insights of that market to direct policy.

 Empirical relevance

 Although the Federal Reserve does not follow the Taylor rule, many analysts have argued that it provides a fairly accurate explanation of US monetary policy under Paul Volcker and Alan Greenspan and other developed economies.
 This observation has been cited by Clarida, Galí, and Gertler as a reason why inflation had remained under control and the economy had been relatively stable in most developed countries from the 1980s through the 2000s.
 However, according to Taylor, the rule was not followed in part of the 2000s, possibly inflating the housing bubble.
 Some research has reported that households form expectations about the future path of interest rates, inflation, and unemployment in a way that is consistent with Taylor-type rules.
+Other show that monetary policy rule estimations may differ under limited information, involving different considerations in terms of central bank objectives and on the monetary policy rule types.
+Recent evidence also suggests that while Taylor rules successfully summarized the US Federal Reserve's systematic policies from 1965 to 2004, this relationship shifted afterward.
+Specifically, US systematic monetary policies between 2004 and 2019 are uniquely characterized by Monetary Feedback rules.